What our Recent Graduates are Saying!

 - Submission of the WCU Office of Admissions Application For Admissions along with all official transcripts by the application deadline, &

 - Submission of the RN to BSN Application Packet along with transcripts by the application deadline.

-To determine admission eligibility, students can have their transcripts reviewed by the RN to BSN Program Advisor to prior to applying.
+To determine admission eligibility, students can have their transcripts reviewed by the RN to BSN Student Services Specialist prior to applying.
 This is recommended for anyon interested in the program:

 - Complete and submit the Transcript Evaluation Request, AND

 - Submit a copy of each transcript from all previously attended community colleges and/or universities

 - Application deadline for Fall (August) admission is March 10, and Spring (January) is September 10.